 One of the biggest prepping mistakes is failing to make an emergency communication plan.
 After a disaster, phone lines are often destroyed.
-Mobile phones get flooded and calls often can’t get through.
+Mobile phones get flooded, and calls can’t get through.

-Imagine if an earthquake hit while you were at work and you couldn’t get into contact with your family.
+Imagine if an earthquake hit while you were at work and couldn’t get into contact with your family.
 It would be incredibly stressful.
 Even worse, what if a family member was missing?
-These issues can be addressed with a communication plan.
+A communication plan can address these issues.